vergiliu/vergiliu.github.io/_drafts/aws.md

 - works with VPC, you can create an internal LB environment for your internal network within the VPC
 - integrated certificate management for SSL

+### EBS (Elastic Bean Stalk)
+- deploy quickly web applications w/o knowledge of pieces required for cloud
+    - monitoring, auto-scaling, load balancing all handled by EBS
+    - no charge for EBS, you pay the resources that you're using
+- various options to select the extras needed
+    - web server - preconfigured options for most major platforms (Ruby, python, node.js, ...)
+    - database server (RDS DB) - engine selection from MySQL, PostgreSQL, SQL Server, Oracle
+        - instance type and database size
+- next step is that all necessary AWS services are started and configured to support your environment

 ### IAM
 - Groups
 - Users